 Which allows for the biggest improvement to the Rocking Base – quick release bike mounts!
 As you transition your little one from the rocking stage to the balance stage, there will be plenty of times where you’ll want to take the bike off the Rocking Base for a quick exploratory session.
 But then mount it right back onto the Rocking Base until the next time.

 Easy Installation and Removal

-Thanks to the quick releases, installation and removal of the bike is extremely quick.
+Thanks to the quick releases, installation, and removal of the bike is extremely quick.
 Just line up the front axle with the slots on the front wheel support, slide it back, place the rear axle on the rear support, and snap on the quick release caps.
-To remove, just revers the process.
+To remove, just reverse the process.